-The “Rapid transit” category contains lines and stations in metro and light metro systems, rapid trams, rapid transit buses, urban monorails or cable cars, funiculars and other systems that transport passengers and do not run along city streets.
+The “Rapid transit” category includes metro and light metro lines and stations, rapid trams, rapid transit buses, urban monorails, cable cars in cities and recreational areas, funiculars, and other modes of transportation that do not run along city streets.

 This category also may include transport systems, inner-city and suburban railway routes, and individual ground public transport routes if they meet the following requirements: